 Lastly, add the garnishes and finishing touches

-I like to add fresh rosemary at the end for my Christmas charcuterie board, as well as a few pieces of dark or peppermint chocolate, and few more of those gorgeous sugared cranberries.
+I like to add fresh rosemary at the end for my healthy Christmas charcuterie board, as well as a few pieces of dark or peppermint chocolate.
+I couldn’t resist adding a few more of those gorgeous sugared cranberries.
 Once all of the spaces are filled in, you’re done!
 It really isn’t too difficult because anything goes.

 Holiday goat cheese log